ICE-Score: Instructing Large Language Models to Evaluate Code: Introduction

 \section{Introduction}

-Natural language generation (NLG) systems have seen significant progress with the development of large language models (LLMs).
+Natural language generation (NLG) systems have seen significant progress in developing large language models (LLMs).
 These models have shown great promise in generating high-quality and diverse texts that can be difficult to distinguish from human-written texts~\citep{ouyang2022training}.
 However, evaluating the quality of NLG systems remains a challenging task, primarily due to the limitations of traditional evaluation metrics.
 Token-matching-based metrics, such as BLEU~\citep{papineni2002bleu} and ROUGE~\citep{lin2004rouge}, have been widely used to evaluate NLG systems but have demonstrated poor correlation with human judgment and a lack of ability to capture semantic meanings~\citep{kocmi-etal-2021-ship}.
 Furthermore, these metrics require reference output, which can be challenging to obtain for new tasks and low-resource domains~\citep{liu2023gpteval}.

 In recent years, the use of LLMs as reference-free evaluators for Natural Language Generation (NLG) tasks has gained attention among researchers.
-This approach has demonstrated a strong alignment with human preferences, even when reference texts are not available~\citep{liu2023gpteval,fu2023gptscore}.
+This approach is strongly aligned with human preferences, even when reference texts are unavailable~\citep{liu2023gpteval,fu2023gptscore}.
 The underlying assumption behind this approach is that LLMs possess a profound understanding of human-generated text and task instructions, enabling them to evaluate various NLG tasks through prompts.
 The exceptional performance of LLMs in contextual understanding and natural language generation, as evidenced by studies~\citep{brown2020language}, further supports this assumption.
-Moreover, LLMs trained on both textual and code-based data have showcased remarkable capabilities in diverse downstream tasks related to source code, including code generation~\citep{openai2023gpt4,allal2023santacoder}.
+Moreover, LLMs trained on both textual and code-based data have showcased remarkable capabilities in diverse downstream tasks related to source code, including code generation~\citep{openai2023gpt4,allal2023santacoder,li2023starcoder}.
 While a performance gap still exists between LLMs and human developers in code-related tasks, recent research has illustrated that LLMs can be enhanced to handle various source code tasks with appropriate guidance~\citep{chen2023teaching,madaan2023self}.
 This indicates the significant potential of LLMs in comprehending and working with source code.